Lately I’ve been helping a lot of friends with decisions. The common theme I’ve found is that they thought they had only two options.

 That’s not a decision.
 That’s a self-created dilemma!
 The way out is to realize there are always more than two options!

-Backing up: When someone says they only have one option, they're really saying, “I have no choice,” and you know that's wrong.
-(At very least, add “do nothing” and “go insane” as choices.)
+When someone says they only have one option, they’re really saying, “I have no choice,” and you know that’s wrong.
+At very least, add “do nothing” and “go insane” as choices.

-When they say they only have two options, beware.
-It means they got stuck.
+When they say they only have two options, it means they got stuck.
 Once people get two options, they start comparing the pros and cons of those two, and forget to think of more options.